 - The developmental stages and needs of the child and the demonstrated capacity and disposition of each parent to meet the child’s developmental needs.

 - Any other factor that is relevant to the determination of a specific parenting plan, including the time-sharing schedule.

 As you can see, the Court can literally consider nearly anything in determining which parent spends the majority of the time with the minor children.
 We will assist in ensuring all relevant factors are brought to the Court’s attention.

 Who gets the stuff?
 Who gets the debt?

 Florida Statute Section 61.075 codifies “equitable distribution” which relates to who gets the assets and debts during a Florida divorce.
 In short, marital assets and marital debts are divided equally, 50/50 unless the parties are able to prove to the Court, why the assets and debts should be divided unequally.
 At the end of the day, this is where our Tampa Divorce Attorneys can help to ensure you get what you deserve out of your divorce or other family law matter.
 We discuss elsewhere on our blog what constitutes a marital asset in our article titled “Considering A Divorce, What is Equitable Distribution?”
 It provides a brief overview of equitable distribution of marital debts and assets.

-If you have questions concerning your divorce, contact our Divorce Attorney in Tampa.
-We have handled hundreds of family law matters throughout the entire Tampa Bay Area.
+If you have questions concerning your divorce, contact our divorce lawyers in Tampa, FL.
+We have handled hundreds of family law matters through the entire Tampa Bay area.
 If you would like to contact one of our Attorneys immediately, please either call our Office immediately, we have folks standing by to assist you with your case 24 hours a day, or use the “contact us now” tab in the upper right hand corner.
 Further, we have a free, secure chatbox in the lower right hand corner, where you will actually speak with one of our Attorneys.
 We appreciate your time in checking our website and look forward to hearing from you.